xamarin/docs-archive/Recipes/ios/general/storyboard/unwind_segue/README.md

  [ ![](Images/AddVC.png)](Images/AddVC.png)

--  Select each UIView and change the background colour using the  <span class="UIItem">Properties Pad</span> , as shown in the screenshot below.
+-  Select each UIView and change the background colour using the  **Properties Pad** , as shown in the screenshot below.

  [ ![](Images/BackgroundColour.png)](Images/BackgroundColour.png)

--  Select each UIViewController and change the  <span class="UIItem">Identity > Class</span> in the  <span class="UIItem">Properties Pad</span> to reflect the background color. -   Yellow Background: YellowViewController
+-  Select each UIViewController and change the  **Identity > Class** in the  **Properties Pad** to reflect the background color. -   Yellow Background: YellowViewController
 -   Magenta Background: PinkViewController
 -   Green Background: GreenViewController